Installing the Java tools

 Note: Each of the applications are occassionally upgraded (new versions), and it is important to choose the right mix of versions.
 For example, the latest, recent version of the SDK may not be fully compatible with the current version of Eclipse.
 Follow the recommendations below.

-Your computer first needs to have the Java SDK installed.
-(Software Developer's Kit from Sun)
+Your computer first needs to have the Java JDK installed - not the JRE.
+(JDK=Java Developer's Kit from Oracle)

 You can obtain this from the following source: